funtari76/love-sounds/README.md

     - view the final score, an option to save the score with the user nane and list of top scores after completion of the quiz.
     - navigate using nav buttons and links easily.

-#### Site Owner
-2. As the site owner, I would want:
-    - to provide a music relevent and well instructed quiz.
-    - the user to be able to see his score after each step.
-    - the user should be able to navigate through all the pages easily.
-    - the user learn something in regards to music.
-    - the user to get feedback based on their input.

 ### User Manual